quality-liquid/cupid_code/Documentation/final_report.md

 - Nate Stott
 - Brighton Ellis
 - Daniel Barfuss
-- Eric Deboolis
+- Eric DeBloois

 ## Project Overview

-The Dev Team had a lot of fun working on this project.
-The team was able to create a fully functional dating app that allows users to create profiles, plan dates, and chat with the AI.
-The team used Vue for the front-end, Django for the back-end, and SQLlite for the database.
-The team was able to implement all the features planned for the project, including user authentication, profile creation, and chat functionality.
-The team also implemented a responsive design that works well on both desktop and mobile devices.
-Overall, the team is very proud of the work done on this project and is excited to share it with the world.
+The Dev Team had a fantastic time working on this project, culminating in the creation of a fully functional dating app.
+This app allows users to create profiles, plan dates, and engage in conversations with an AI.
+To achieve this, the team utilized Vue for the front-end, Django for the back-end, and SQLlite for the database.
+The team successfully implemented all planned features, including user authentication, profile creation, and chat functionality.
+Furthermore, they ensured a seamless experience across devices by implementing a responsive design that works well on both desktop and mobile platforms.
+Overall, the team is immensely proud of their work and is eager to introduce the app to the world.

 ## Project Management

-The project was managed using a Agile methodology.
-The team used the Scrum framework to organize the work into sprints.
-The team met regularly to discuss the progress of the project and to plan the work for the next sprint.
-The team used GitLab to track the progress of the project and to assign tasks to team members.
-The team also used Discord to communicate with each other and to share files and information.
+The project was efficiently managed using an Agile methodology, with the team adopting the Scrum framework to organize their work into sprints.
+Regular meetings were held to review project progress and plan the upcoming sprint activities.
+GitLab was utilized to track project progress and assign tasks to team members, ensuring transparency and accountability.
+Additionally, Discord was used as a communication platform, enabling seamless collaboration, file sharing, and information exchange among team members.

-## Sprints
+## Sprint Summaries

 ### Sprint 0 (Daniel Barfuss)